Leaderboard

 Showing content with the highest reputation on 06/02/21 in all areas

-hello Greetings from Lithuania.
+1. hello Greetings from Lithuania.
 I live in the small town of Kelmė and I collect old images of my town.
 This album contains some photos taken in Kelmė and its surroundings.
 Could you scan the photos in Chapter 3?
 Kielmy is Kelmė in German.
 Dubissa is a river near Kelmė in Lithuanian Dubysa.
 The photos in Chapter 3 were taken in Kelmė, Lithuania, and the surrounding area where I live.
-If you could scan these photos and email them to me I would be very grateful.2 points
+If you could scan these photos and email them to me I would be very grateful.

-Various shades of dark green were used on Wehrmacht uniforms.
+2. Various shades of dark green were used on Wehrmacht uniforms.
 The earlier uniforms had a collar, shoulder pieces and cap band of a much lighter greygreen, "resedagrün", which was just a few shades more than the surrounding fieldgrey background, this had been originally introduced in September 1915, and continued through the Weimar Republik after 1919 till after 1930.
 A new uniform for the Wehrmacht was introduced in 1935/36 with a dark green collar etc., the dark green varied from moosgrün to tannengrün.
 After 1940 the green collar was replaced by all fieldgrey untill the end of the war.
 I also owned a Bundesgrenzschutz uniform, this also only had an outward resemblance to the Wehrmacht uniform and the difference is absolutely apparent, an entirely different quality whatsoever, entirely different cloth and materials, entirely different style and cut, different insignia.
-BGS Uniforms Wehrmacht uniforms, these collars, etc. are not black!2 points
+BGS Uniforms Wehrmacht uniforms, these collars, etc. are not black!

 1 point

-This is my 2nd class faithfull service cross, The Civil Service Faithful Service Medal was a Nazi Germany medal of honor that was founded on 30 January 1938, in two grades, to reward civilians in the employ of the German public services for long and faithful service.
+4. This is my 2nd class faithfull service cross, The Civil Service Faithful Service Medal was a Nazi Germany medal of honor that was founded on 30 January 1938, in two grades, to reward civilians in the employ of the German public services for long and faithful service.
 All officials, employees, and laborers at any level of the public service (local, regional or national) who complete 25 or 40 years service were eligible.
 The second class award was for 25 years of service was a silver cross, with a silver wreath and a black enameled swastika in the center of the cross.
 The first class award was for 40 years of service was a gold cross, with a gold wreath and a black enameled swastika in the center of the cross.
 The reverse of both classes was stamped with 'Für treue Dienste' (For faithful Services).
-The ribbon for the medal is cornflower blue.1 point
+The ribbon for the medal is cornflower blue.

 1 point